makrai/notes/liu1908-summarization.md

     * Input documents were truncated to 512 tokens
 * Table 1
   * statistics on the three datasets
-  * proportion of novel bi-grams in gold summaries as a measure of their abstrac
+  * proportion of novel bi-grams in gold summaries as a measure of their abstractiveness
 * We would expect models with extractive biases to perform better on datasets with (mostly) extractive summaries, and abstractive models to perform more rewrite operations on datasets with abstractive summaries